WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 <div float="right"><img src="./resources/str3.png" /></div>

 <div class="fragment">
-Question time: Any quesses what the console will show when we execute our code?
+Question time: Any guesses what the console will show when we execute our code?
 </div>